anandhu-bhaskar/7030CEM-CYBERSECURITY-INDIVIDUAL-PROJECT/README.md

-# Frontend Development - Dev Branch
+# Frontend Development - Stage Branch
-This branch is for developing and testing frontend features.
+This branch is for staging frontend features before merging to main.